 A post-conference tour is being arranged to JNPT, Mumbai, following the INCHOE 2018 conference.

-Note: There is an additional charge for delegates who wish to attend the tour.
+Note: Participants have to register on the first day of the INCHOE conference during the event.
+There is an additional charge of Rs.
+1000/- for delegates who wish to attend the tour.

 The port was established on 26 May 1989.
 JN Port is the biggest container handling port in India, handling around 44% of the country’s containerized cargo, crossing the historic landmark of 4 million TEUs in container throughput consecutively for the last five years.
 In its coveted role as the Hub Port on the West Coast of India, JNP is ranked 31st among the top 100 Container Ports in the world.